jamilkigozi/vita-strategies/BUILD-PLAN.md

 ## 🚀 Current Status
 - ✅ Cleaned out all existing messy files
+- ✅ Built infrastructure foundation structure
+- ✅ Completed variables.tf with all configuration
+- ✅ Completed main.tf with provider, networking, and security
+- ✅ Completed storage.tf with bucket management
-- 🔨 Ready to build Phase 1: Foundation & Infrastructure
+- 🔨 Ready to build compute.tf for VM deployment

 ## 📝 Build Rules
 - One folder at a time